--Long (12″ or longer) metal tongs, get some.
+-Long (12″ or longer) metal tongs.
 Cost just a few dollars.
 You need them for this dish.

 -One time I was out of whole peeled tomatoes, and I subbed chopped tomatoes.
-No prob.
+No problem.

 -If fresh basil is unavailable in your area, go ahead and use dried basil.
 Of course, you won’t be retrieving it from the sauce before serving, as you would with the fresh sprigs.
 I would try about 1 tablespoon of dried basil leaves.
 Fresh is best, if at all possible.